Anxiety & Regulation Pathway – A Structured Programme

 Stress can be understood as a physiological state in which the nervous system remains in a heightened level of activation.
 When this becomes prolonged, the body may begin to show a range of related symptoms.

-These can include:
+These may include:

 - Persistent mental activity or difficulty switching off

-- Sleep disturbance or light, unrefreshing sleep
+- Sleep disturbance or unrefreshing sleep

 - Muscular tension, particularly in the neck, shoulders, or jaw